DarkDabula/my-modularized-hotas/status.md

 Not all is perfect but I think it will go through some iterations while using it, but for now I am happy wight the result.

-The next phase will be wiring alle the buttons, create connector boards and programming the controller.
+The next phase will be wiring all the buttons, create connector boards and programming the controller.
 Challenging will be the limited space within the lever.

 ## 18. Oct 2022
 I finally printed the two parts of the lever hull.
 I printed them separately in two runs.
 At the first part I struggled to strip the support structure away.
 So at the second